-The term tests and the final examination will contain both multiple-choice questions and a written component, in an approximate 70:30 ratio.
-For the tests and examination: (i) non-programmable hand-held calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required.
+The term tests will consist of only multiple choice questions, however, the final exam will contain both multiple-choice questions and a written component, in an approximate 60:40 ratio.

+For the tests and examination: (i) non-programmable hand-held calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required, (iv) a formula sheet will be provided.